Increasing the effectiveness of tobacco tax policy and health warnings

 - The project is currently exploring policy measures to address the relative affordability of RYO products in general and small pack and pouch sizes in particular.

-- They are also exploring attitudes among smokers in Australia to RYO products, in particular the unjustified belief that these are less harmful than ready-made (tailor-made) cigarettes.
+- We are also exploring attitudes among smokers in Australia to RYO products, in particular the unjustified belief that these are less harmful than ready-made (tailor-made) cigarettes.

 - Bayly M. Tobacco industry responses to roll-your-own tobacco tax harmonisation.
 Oceania Tobacco Control Conference, Sydney, Australia.
 22–24 October 2019.